 They side with the PAD (the yellow shirts) and the upper middle-class when in reality they don’t understand most of those types of Thais would treat these guys like dirt on their shoe.

 Why?
 Because these men are simply not their equals.
 In any shape or form.

 Needless to say, if you actually got any of them into a political discussion, they couldn’t back up many of their statements with anything like actual facts or evidence.
 But, hey, that’s what happens when you ‘educate’ yourself about Thai politics by reading The Bangkok Post newspaper headlines while living overseas in a foreign country.

 Let’s face it, I am no fan of a large percentage of farang men in Thailand as, sadly, the country gets far more than its fair share of losers, but it is funny to read what they say in the comment section of The Bangkok Post.

 Of course, there are some insightful comments by farangs who do understand Thailand and its incredibly complicated political situation — they, unfortunately, are in the minority.

 But, when you read most of the Bangkok Post comments you could be forgiven in thinking these people are men who are upstanding members of their community and have achieved some success in life, instead of some poorly paid wanna-be ‘English teacher’ who doesn’t have two baht to rub together the day before pay day.

-But hey, they’re experts on Thailand.
+But hey, they are ‘experts’ on Thailand and on Thai politices.
 (Did I snort yet???)